 Sadly the ride along old Route 66 ended almost as quickly as a good dream normally does and we soon found ourselves back on the interstate and headed towards Flagstaff.
 The good news for us was the fact that we had an awesome itinerary planned out for the next day that would include one of my “all time top 10 must see sights” The Grand Canyon.
 The remainder of our drive to Flagstaff was rather uneventful and we decided to get to sleep early that night to rest up for the next days activities.

 Visiting the Grand Canyon, Bedrock, and More

 We woke up early the next morning and set out on our journey.
+I put together what I think is a pretty awesome Grand Canyon road trip planner and was excited to try it out.
 Our first stop along our route managed to take us back in time to the town of Bedrock!

 Once we had our fill of Flintstones memorabilia we got back in the car and made our way towards the Grand Canyon.
 After a short drive we entered Grand Canyon National Park and made hustled to the first view-point right behind the visitors center!
 I find it difficult to even describe how mind-blowing the canyon truly is.

 Lauren and I both stood there in wonderment for a few moments as we absorbed the grandeur of it all.
 It’s one of those things that we’ve seen so often in pictures and television that seeing it in person left us with a surreal sense that it wasn’t real at all.
 It was like some elaborate movie backdrop that was cleverly placed there to fool us all.
 After absorbing the first view for quite some time we took the hour-long drive east along the rim of the canyon and enjoyed miles of spectacular panoramas.

 After taking in the Grand Canyon our loop back to Flagstaff also took us through two other National parks.
 The first was Wupatki National Park where we got to see an old Indian Pueblo…